LouisSavoie/zed-reaction/design/decription.md

 - A random number Zed will spawn in random positions on the map at game start
 - Player wins if they kill all Zed on map
 - Player loses if they die
-- Zed will attack baracades before entering Player's postion if they exist
+- Zed will attack barricades before entering Player's position if they exist
-- Each house can have 1 baracade at a time
+- Each house can have 1 barricade at a time
 - Each action a player takes is a turn, each turn all Zed also get an action to move or attack
 - Zed will not move unless the Player makes noise that turn
-- Actions that make noise are Search, Move, Dismantle, Baracade, and Attack Zed
+- Actions that make noise are Search, Move, Dismantle, barricade, and Attack Zed

 More specific information can be found in the sections below